syncfusion-content/ej2-grid-docs/ej2-javascript/grid/editing/command-column-editing.md

 ## Custom command column

- The custom command column feature in the Grid component allows you to add custom command buttons in a column to perform specific actions on individual rows.
+ The custom command column feature in the Grid control allows you to add custom command buttons in a column to perform specific actions on individual rows.
 This feature is particularly useful when you need to provide customized functionality for editing, deleting, or performing any other operation on a row.

 To add custom command buttons in a column, you can utilize the [column->commands](../../api/grid/column/#commands) property.
 Furthermore, you can define the actions associated with these custom buttons using the [commandClick](../../api/grid/#commandClick) event.